 Law № 27346 and Law № 13470

-Article 301 bis. states that any person who “exploits, manages, operates, or in any way organizes […] any modality or system for capturing games of chance without the authorization of a competent jurisdictional authority” is in violation of the law.
-The new section was appended to the Penal Code through Law № 27346.
-Individuals guilty of operating gambling services without authorization risk imprisonment for three to six years.
+Article 301 bis states that any person who “exploits, manages, operates, or in any way organizes […] any modality or system for capturing games of chance without the authorization of a competent jurisdictional authority” is in violation of the law.
+This provision was added to the Penal Code through Law № 27346.
+Individuals found operating gambling services without authorization risk imprisonment for three to six years.

-Provincial laws provide broad definitions of gambling without addressing any specific types of products.
-Let’s take the Province of Buenos Aires as an example where Law № 13470 is in place.
-According to Article 2 of the legislation, gambling comprises any game or activity of a recreational nature carried out manually, electronically, or electromechanically whose outcome depends solely or mostly on chance or skill.
+Provincial laws provide broad definitions of gambling without addressing specific product types.
+For example, in the Province of Buenos Aires, Law № 13470 is in force.
+According to Article 2, gambling includes any game or recreational activity carried out manually, electronically, or electromechanically whose outcome depends solely or predominantly on chance or skill.

-Respectively, the participants must stake money or securities to win the prizes.
-The definition extends to lotteries, raffles, quinella, and pool wagering, but excludes activities taking place in private households among families and friends.
-Law № 538 of the City of Buenos Aires provides a similar definition in Article 3(a).
+Accordingly, participants must stake money or securities to compete for prizes.
+The definition extends to lotteries, raffles, quinella, and pool wagering, but excludes activities that take place in private households among family members and friends.
+Law № 538 of the City of Buenos Aires offers a similar definition in Article 3(a).

-Conducting gambling services without a proper license from the province of Buenos Aires is punishable by law.
-Violators face imprisonment and hefty fines.
+Running gambling services without a proper license from the Province of Buenos Aires is punishable by law, and violators face imprisonment and hefty fines.
 The same applies to promoting or marketing unauthorized games.
-Individuals who abet unlicensed gambling operations are also subject to penalties under Law № 13470.
-If caught cooperating with such businesses, they risk jail time of one to six months, along with fines ranging from 10 to 100 minimum wages.
+Individuals who aid unlicensed operations are also subject to penalties under Law № 13470.
+If caught assisting such businesses, they risk jail terms of one to six months, along with fines ranging from 10 to 100 minimum wages.

 Licensing Conditions for Operating a Gambling Business

-Gambling is broadly accepted among the members of Argentine society who can gamble legally but only with licensed operators.
-All 24 provincial jurisdictions regulate brick-and-mortar gambling activities, with lottery tickets, casinos, slot and betting parlors being strewn across Argentina.
+Gambling is broadly accepted in Argentina, and residents can gamble legally but only with licensed operators.
+All 24 provincial jurisdictions regulate brick-and-mortar gambling activities, with lottery outlets, casinos, and slot and betting parlors scattered across the country.

-The autonomous district of the City of Buenos Aires even has a floating casino that houses more than a hundred tables and 1,500 video gaming terminals.
-The Argentine capital is also home to a horse racing course with more than 4,000 video gaming machines and over 1,200 parlors where lottery tickets are sold.
-Provincial cities generally have more venues with video gaming terminals than casinos where dealers host table games.
+The autonomous district of the City of Buenos Aires has a floating casino that houses more than a hundred tables and 1,500 video gaming terminals.
+The capital is also home to a horse-racing course with more than 4,000 video gaming machines and over 1,200 outlets where lottery tickets are sold.
+Provincial cities generally have more venues with video gaming terminals than casinos that offer dealer-hosted table games.

 The exact licensing requirements vary from one provincial jurisdiction to another.
-Most provincial jurisdictions like the City of Buenos Aires and Cordoba require applicants to register with their corresponding regulatory bodies.
-All operators applying for licenses must undergo obligatory criminal record checks.
+Most jurisdictions, such as the City of Buenos Aires and Cordoba, require applicants to register with their respective regulatory bodies.
+All operators applying for licenses must undergo criminal record checks.

-The exact conditions and licensing procedures are reviewed on an individual basis across the provinces.
-However, license applicants must generally incorporate Argentine entities before they can run a gambling business.
-In some parts of the country like the Province of Buenos Aires, foreign companies looking to receive permits for remote gambling must team up with local brick-and-mortar operators.
-Respectively, the proceeds participation of the local entities should be 15% or more.
+Conditions and procedures are reviewed on a case-by-case basis across the provinces.
+However, license applicants must usually incorporate Argentine entities before they can run a gambling business.
+In some parts of the country, such as the Province of Buenos Aires, foreign companies seeking permits for remote gambling must partner with local brick-and-mortar operators.
+The local entities must generally hold at least 15% of the proceeds.

-The licenses’ duration again varies based on provincial jurisdiction.
-Permits issued by the authorities of the Buenos Aires Province have a validity of 15 years but renewal is impossible.
-By contrast, licenses granted by the authorities of the City of Buenos Aires last for 5 years, with the option to extend them for five more afterward.
+License duration also varies by province.
+Permits issued by the authorities of the Province of Buenos Aires have a validity of 15 years with no option for renewal.
+By contrast, licenses granted by the City of Buenos Aires last for five years, with the option to extend them for five more.

 Taxes Imposed on Gambling Businesses in Argentina

-Argentina implements a three-tier taxation system, requiring authorized gambling operators to pay taxes on a federal, provincial, and municipal level.
-One exception is the City of Buenos Aires where there are only two tax tiers, namely provincial and federal.
-Under the provisions of Law № 27346, gambling businesses must pay a 41.5% income tax on a federal level.
+Argentina employs a three-tier taxation system that requires authorized gambling operators to pay taxes at the federal, provincial, and municipal levels.
+An exception is the City of Buenos Aires, where only two tiers apply: federal and provincial.
+Under Law № 27346, gambling businesses must pay a 41.5% income tax at the federal level.

-Additionally, there is a value-added tax (VAT) of 21% imposed on gambling operations that charge players for participating in the games.
-One example is poker where the house collects rake from all participants at the tables.
-The gambling operators’ bank accounts are also subject to a 0.6% tax imposed on credits and debits.
+In addition, a value-added tax (VAT) of 21% applies to gambling operations that charge players for participation.
+Poker is one example, as the house collects rake from all participants at the tables.
+Operators’ bank accounts are also subject to a 0.6% tax on credits and debits.

-Gambling businesses are not the only ones to contribute taxes, however.
-On a federal level, professional gamblers and esports players must pay income taxes on their profits.
-As for the provinces, they generally collect several types of taxes, starting with the turnover tax.
-The latter applies to the gross gambling revenue (GGR) of the operators, but the exact rates are province-specific.
+Gambling businesses are not the only entities that contribute taxes.
+At the federal level, professional gamblers and esports players must pay income tax on their profits.
+Provinces generally collect several types of taxes, starting with the turnover tax, which applies to operators’ gross gambling revenue (GGR).
+Exact rates differ by province.

-Administrative fees are also in place and go toward the appointed gambling regulators in the provinces.
-Finally, there is the so-called stamp tax that applies to agreements executed by the gambling businesses.
-In most provincial jurisdictions, brick-and-mortar gambling venues have to contribute taxes to the municipalities.
-As we previously said, the City of Buenos Aires is an exception since it lacks a municipal taxation level.
+Administrative fees are also in place and go to the appointed gambling regulators in each province.
+Finally, a stamp tax applies to agreements executed by gambling businesses.
+In most jurisdictions, brick-and-mortar venues must also pay municipal taxes, although the City of Buenos Aires remains an exception because it lacks a municipal tier.

 AML Requirements Imposed on Argentine Gambling Operators

 Licensed operators in Argentina must also comply with the anti-money laundering (AML) policies set forth in Resolution № 199/2011, which specifically addresses the gambling sector.
-It outlines the measures and procedures applicable to gambling firms that offer chance-based games.
-The authorized operators must implement adequate AML procedures, perform regular audits, and appoint officers to observe for compliance.
+The resolution outlines the measures and procedures applicable to gambling firms that offer chance-based games.
+Authorized operators must implement adequate AML procedures, conduct regular audits, and appoint officers to oversee compliance.

-The personnel of licensed gambling venues must undergo special training allowing employees to detect illicit transactions.
-Payments in prizes exceeding $1,800 are subject to additional checks.
-Another requirement states that all gambling-related transactions should be carried out in the local currency, the Argentine peso (ARS).
+The personnel of licensed gambling venues must undergo specialized training that enables them to detect illicit transactions.
+Prize payments exceeding $1,800 are subject to additional checks.
+Another requirement states that all gambling-related transactions must be carried out in the local currency, the Argentine peso (ARS).

-Some provinces like the Province of Buenos Aires, for instance, require the transactions to go through state-owned banking institutions.
-Argentine law does not expressly prohibit decentralized cryptocurrencies but their use for gaming-related transactions currently remains unauthorized.
+Some provinces, such as the Province of Buenos Aires, require transactions to be processed through state-owned banking institutions.
+Argentine law does not expressly prohibit decentralized cryptocurrencies, but their use for gaming-related transactions is currently unauthorized.
 Debts incurred through gambling are not enforceable in the country.

 Gambling Advertising in Argentina

-It makes sense Argentine law prohibits the marketing of unlicensed gambling services to residents.
-Licensed entities can promote their products but the exact restrictions are province-specific.
-In some provincial jurisdictions, the operators must include warnings about the potential social harms associated with gambling.
+It makes sense that Argentine law prohibits the marketing of unlicensed gambling services to residents.
+Licensed entities can promote their products, but the exact restrictions are province-specific.
+In some jurisdictions, operators must include warnings about the potential social harms associated with gambling.

-As an example, we shall refer to the advertising rules applicable in the City of Buenos Aires under the provisions of Law № 538.
-Article 12 of the legislation states that marketing materials related to gambling products should provide basic information about the games’ modalities and the amounts players can stake or win.
-Respectively, individuals under the legal gambling age of 18 cannot appear in advertising or marketing materials related to gambling.
+As an example, consider the advertising rules that apply in the City of Buenos Aires under the provisions of Law № 538.
+Article 12 of this legislation states that marketing materials related to gambling products should provide basic information about the games’ modalities and the amounts players can stake or win.
+Accordingly, individuals under the legal gambling age of 18 cannot appear in gambling advertising or marketing materials.

 Online Gambling Regulations in Argentina

-Players from Argentina face a broad choice of offshore gambling sites that accept real-money stakes in their local ARS currency.
-However, some provincial jurisdictions have adopted a more severe approach toward foreign remote operators who service locals without proper authorization.
+Players from Argentina have access to many offshore gambling sites that accept real-money stakes in Argentine pesos (ARS).
+However, some provincial jurisdictions have adopted a stricter approach toward foreign remote operators that serve locals without proper authorization.

-One example again comes from the City of Buenos Aires where offshore firms frequently have their websites blocked by Argentine internet service providers (ISPs).
-Additionally, the authorities have instructed local payment services companies to refrain from processing financial transactions to offshore gaming sites.
+The City of Buenos Aires is a prime example, where offshore firms frequently have their websites blocked by Argentine internet service providers (ISPs).
+The authorities have also instructed local payment-service companies to stop processing transactions for offshore gaming sites.

-One interesting aspect of Argentine law is that it treats remote gambling businesses based in different provinces as offshore operators.
-Thus, a website authorized to service players from the Province of Buenos Aires, for instance, cannot legally accept bets from the other provinces.
+A peculiar aspect of Argentine law is that it treats remote gambling businesses based in other provinces as offshore operators.
+Therefore, a website authorized to serve players in the Province of Buenos Aires cannot legally accept bets from other provinces.

 Law № 15079 and Decree № 181/2019